 We ask in the ten days prior to camp that you refrain from attending large gatherings, crowded indoor establishments such as restaurants and retail locations, and leisure travel.
 Three days before arrival at camp, your child will be tested for COVID-19 using a self-administered PCR test with almost 100% overall accuracy.
 Any camper who tests positive for COVID-19 will not be allowed to enter camp on arrival day.
 We also ask that once this test is performed, you and your child(ren) quarantine until arrival day.
-Please keep an eye out for our “72 hour challenge” which will provide campers activities and social media interaction in the days leading up to camp.

 This summer, all campers will arrive to camp BY CAR.
 This policy is designed to prevent any unnecessary mixing among cohort groups in buses.
 Parents will choose a time slot for arrival and will first stop at the Lee Premium Outlets (Lee, MA) to check in.
 There, every camper will be rapid tested using a NEW rapid antigen test (98.2% overall accuracy) and will wait in their family’s vehicle until given an entrance ticket to head to camp.
 Cars without a valid entrance ticket will not be permitted on our grounds.
 At the gate, you will provide your entrance ticket and be directed to the traffic circle to unload.
 All family members and campers must wear masks during this process, and parents will not be allowed to leave their cars.
 Also note, parents will not be permitted to bring duffles by car due to the volume of cars arriving on opening day.

 We will continue to consider the possibility of bus transportation to camp as the health situation evolves in the coming months.